 The student is expected to progressively develop competence and independence in taking histories, preforming physicals, identifying diagnosis’ with appropriate differentials, and developing a treatment plan.
 The preceptor must be physically present in the office or clinical facility while the student is practicing in this student role.
 As the student develops competency, the preceptor should allow the student to assess the patient independently, verbally report the assessment results, the need for additional data and a plan of care.
 The preceptor should then verify findings and concur or revise the plan of care.

 Students need to know the policy for recording on patient records in the practice.
 If the students are not allowed to record or dictate on the patient record, they will be keeping their own notes for faculty review.
 Every patient managed by the student should have corresponding documentation.
 HIPAA will be respected on all unofficial records.

 Documentation of Care

 The method of documentation of care will typically vary from setting to setting.
 Regardless of the documentation format used in the clinical agency, the student must thoroughly and accurately document each client encounter.
 The clinical preceptor will review all entries made by the student on the client’s record.
 The student’s entry will be co-signed by the preceptor as appropriate for the clinical site.
-It is recommended that the preceptor’s co-signature document agreement with the history and physical and the plan of care.
+It is recommended that the preceptor’s co-signature document agree with the history, physical, and plan of care.